Screen Cultures Graduate Student Association (SCGSA)

 Tayler Scriber is interested in the exploration of critical race theory and the rhetoric of televised violence.
 Her previous research projects have touched on the history of Blackness and film in the United States as well as the critical engagement of black film audiences and the effects that their minoritarian position can have on their viewing experiences.
 She wants to continue this critical exploration by looking more deeply at the function of depictions of black trauma in the context of American storytelling in film.
 In addition to that, she is also interested in the historical exploration of public policies that have created the conditions of the relationship between media and race in the United States.
 While having a vested interest in these topics she is also interested in exploring horror, science fiction, film theory and criticism, and sexuality and gender studies.
 She received her Bachelors in Sociological Perspectives on Film from Whittier College.

-Jennifer Smart is a fourth-year doctoral candidate in the Screen Cultures program.
+Jennifer Smart is a fifth-year doctoral candidate in the Screen Cultures program.
 She works at the intersection of media studies, experimental music, and visual art.
 Her dissertation project, “Sound in Art: Museum Audio in the Age of Ubiquitous Sound,” examines the variety of ways in which sound and music have been exhibited in the visual art museum.